 A woman warrior holding a flowering quiote, riding a velociraptor and charging forth.
 That is Erstwhile Mezcal’s logo in a nutshell.

 Why velociraptor?
-A warrior needs her steed.
+A woman warrior needs her steed.
+A velociraptor is an erstwhile creature (more on that in a moment).
 And I think we can all agree that a velociraptor is much more awesome than, say, a horse.
-The Erstwhile velociraptor is fast.
-It is ferocious but loyal.
-It has a delightful Mexican Game of Thrones sensibility, and a great smile to boot.
+She is fast.
+She is ferocious but loyal.
+She has a delightful Game of Thrones sensibility, and a great smile to boot.
 I mean, come on, who wouldn’t want to ride the Erstwhile velociraptor if given the chance!

 IS THAT A BABY I SEE THROUGH THE BOTTLE?